Supervisor/supervisor/README.txt

 Installing

-  Run "python setup.py install", then copy the "sample.conf" file to /etc/supervisord.conf and modify to your liking.
+  Run "python setup.py install".
+This will download and install all distributions depended upon by supervisor and finally install supervisor itself.
+Once that's done, copy the "sample.conf" file you'll find in the same directory as this file to /etc/supervisord.conf and modify to your liking.
 If you'd rather not put the supervisord.conf file in /etc, you can place it anywhere and start supervisord and point it at the configuration file via the